 During testing, there was a small amount of moisture transfer to the paper consistent across tests.
 However, it is minimal compared to the competition and indicates that your baby will stay drier in this diaper than most of the competition.
 This means that Seventh Generation locks moisture away in the core better than most.
 Staying drier means less chance of skin irritation and diaper rash that can occur when baby's skin is wetter.
 Even our little tester with a tendency for sensitive skin and rashes did well in this diaper with no signs of skin irritation.

 Seventh Generation earned a 5 of 10 for leakage which is a point below the average.

 However, the elastic is nicer than most of the competition and very skin-friendly.
-The motion points and closure tabs also weren't as soft, but there were diapers that were rougher on skin than this one.
+The motion points and closure tabs also weren't as soft, but some of the competition is rougher on skin than this one.

 This diaper earned a 6 of 10 for ecology.
-This is two points over the average and impressive for a disposable product.
+This score is two points over the average and impressive for a disposable product.

 Seventh Generation earned a 7 of 10 for durability.
-This is the top score for the group shared by several diapers.
+This result is the top score for the group shared by several diapers.

 — Juliet Spurrier, MD & Wendy Schmitz